FAQ

 Please download Air Alert app to your mobile phone to be aware of the start and all-clear of air raids.

-Media Center Ukraine operates in four cities.
+Media Center Ukraine operates in two cities.

 Media Center Ukraine – Ukrinform (Kyiv)